assembl/assembl/doc/INSTALL.rst

 Setting up a production dedicated instance
 ------------------------------------------

-In what follows, we will assume that the nginx web server runs in group `www-data`, and that the assembl server runs under a separate user, called `assembl_user`.
-In the sample files in `doc`, we use `ubuntu` instead of `assembl_user`, as this is the most convenient for cloud setup.
+In what follows, we will assume that the nginx web server runs in group ``www-data``, and that the assembl server runs under a dedicated user, called ``assembl_user``, which should not be a sudoer.
+We suggest defining a group (``assembl_group``) for all assembl users.
-Note: It is also possible to use the same user, and to put assembl in `/var/www`.
-It may be simpler for a single-server setup.
+Note: For a simple single-server setup, it is also possible to use the ``www-data`` user directly, and to put assembl in ``/var/www``.

 Start as a user with sudo access